michilu/jinja2-precompiler/README.rst

   	jinja2precompiler -c templates
   	zip -FS -j templates_compiled.zip templates/*.pyc

-Will compiling only updated files and storing in the zip file.
+Will compiling only updated files and storing into the zip file.

 Installation